xsnpdngv/GTest4C/README.md

 mocking, GTest (via GoogleMock) provides a way to mock functions called from C modules by declaring them in C++.

-The Nice, the Strict, and the Naggy

-Image how would mocking work with CUnit:
-- Each different behavior needs a distinct implementation
-- Each implementation needs a distinct build

-How are mocks evaluated?

 GMock is your friend if any of the following problems is bothering you:

 - Your tests are slow as they depend on expensive resources (e.g. a database).